 Stay Hydrated!
 Proper hydration thins out mucus and relieves symptoms caused by allergies.
 Studies also continue to demonstrate that your body responds to dehydration by producing higher histamine levels, making your allergies worse.
 In addition to drinking enough water each day, bone broth, vegetable broth, and apple cider vinegar have been shown to break up mucus, reduce inflammation, and support your immune health.

 It’s estimated that nearly 30% of the population suffers from the itchy, watery eyes, scratchy throat, sneezing, mucus buildup, and nasal congestion caused by seasonal allergies.
 In addition, the cross-allergens found in several of the foods we eat on a daily basis, including apples, carrots, almonds, and even cucumbers can contribute to Oral Allergy Syndrome, or an allergic reaction to specific components found in several popular fruits, vegetables, nuts, and seeds.

-Fortunately, there are several steps you can take to minimize the effects OAS has on seasonal allergies, including: eating spicy foods, adding raw, local honey to your diet, staying hydrated, and supplementing daily with the powerful inflammation-fighter Smarter Curcumin as well as getting daily probiotic support with Smarter Gut Health can help promote total wellness.
+Fortunately, there are several steps you can take to minimize the effects OAS has on seasonal allergies, including: eating spicy foods, adding raw, local honey to your diet, and staying hydrated.
+Additionally, supplementing daily with the powerful Smarter Curcumin as well as getting daily probiotic support with Smarter Gut Health can help promote total wellness.

 We know that April showers bring May flowers, and even though May flowers bring seasonal allergies, make this the year you they don’t slow you down!